This is the multi-page printable view of this section. Click here to print.

 Anchore requires the following two categories of network access:

-• Registry Access Network connectivity, including DNS resolution, to the registries from which Anchore Enterprise needs to download images.
+• Network connectivity, including DNS resolution, to the registries from which Anchore Enterprise needs to download images.

 Security

-Anchore Enterprise is deployed as source repositories or container images that can be run manually using Docker Compose, Kubernetes or any container platform that supports Docker compatible images.
+Anchore Enterprise is deployed as source repositories or container images that can be run manually using Docker Compose, Kubernetes or any other supported container platform.

 By default, Anchore Enterprise does not require any special permissions.
 It can be run as an unprivileged container with no access to the underlying Docker host.